nirs/blkhash/README.md

     meson test -C build -v

-To run specific `blksum` tests, use pytest directly:
+To run specific `blksum` tests, use `pytest` directly:

     meson compile -C build
     pytest -k sha1-sparse

-If `blksum` is built with NBD support, enable the NBD tests:
+If `blksum` is built with `NBD` support, enable the `NBD` tests:

     HAVE_NBD=1 pytest -k sha1-sparse

-pytest uses the "build" directory by default.
+`pytest` uses the `build` directory by default.
 If you want to use another directory name, or installed `blksum` executable, specify the path to the executable in the environment:

     meson setup release --buildtype=release
     meson compile -C release